giftpasay/giftpasay.github.io/_posts/2025-06-27-israel-role-in-the-end-times.md

 With global tensions escalating and Israel dominating world headlines, Christians worldwide are asking: Are we living in the end times?
 While scholars debate the sequence of prophetic events, there's widespread agreement that Israel will play an increasingly vital role as ancient prophecies unfold.

-Our pastor addressed the fundamental question: **What is Israel's role in the end times according to Scripture?**
+Our Pastor addressed the fundamental question: **What is Israel's role in the end times according to Scripture?**

 The answer is both simple and profound: **The same role Israel has always had - to be God's witness to the nations.**